Free shipping to Canada and the US for orders over $40

 Things You May Not Know About Coffee Roasting

 Believe it or not, roasting gourmet coffee is quite the scientific achievement!
-It involves several precise steps, a form of color measurement, and at one point during the roast the coffee beans almost double in size and lose up to 25% of their original weight.
+It involves several precise steps, a form of colour measurement, and at one point during the roast the coffee beans almost double in size and lose up to 25% of their original weight.

 The truth is, while we’re extremely proud of our unique process, the technical side of coffee roasting doesn't exactly make for the most interesting blog post, but whatever you do, don’t tell our Roast Master – he’s a very sensitive fellow.